-The crackdown on hypersexualized channels and adult content sites is nothing new; China has long been known for its strict censorship laws and active policing against crimes related to pornography, and even putting out anti-porn songs complete with a music video.
+The crackdown on hypersexualized channels and adult content sites is nothing new; China has long been known for its strict censorship laws and active policing against crimes related to pornography, and has even put out anti-porn songs complete with a music video.
 Yet, as we all know, if there’s a will, there’s a way.

 While China continues to adapt its regulations across global social platforms and websites alike, online creators remain savvy, moving across digital borders with ease by adopting (although unconfirmed) alternative subscription-based—or “fan club”—platforms such as Fansnub, Weimiquan, and Zhihu.